Overview of Deportation/Removal Laws

 Non-citizens have the right to a lawyer, as well as other rights under the U.S. Constitution.
 The immigration authorities cannot simply deport someone without providing a chance to be heard.

-But anyone who believes they might have a right to remain in the U.S. should insist on their right to a lawyer (which they will, unfortunately, have to pay for on their own) and to a hearing on the merits of their case.
+Anyone who believes they might have a right to remain in the United States should insist on their right to a lawyer (which they will, unfortunately, have to pay for on their own) and to a hearing on the merits of their case.

-A non-citizen who hasn't yet entered the U.S. does not have the same rights, and is subject to expedited removal.
-In other words, the person can simply be refused entry at the border unless he or she has a legitimate fear of persecution if forced to return to his or her home country.
-In the latter case, the immigration officials must allow the person's asylum claim to be heard; though under the "Migrant Protection Protocols" instituted under the Trump Administration and still in force under the Biden Administration, the initial hearings might be held in Mexico.
+A non-citizen who hasn't yet entered the United States does not have the same rights, and is subject to expedited removal.
+In other words, the person can simply be refused entry at the border unless they have a legitimate fear of persecution if forced to return to their home country.
+In the latter case, the immigration officials must allow the person's asylum claim to be heard; though under the so-called "Migrant Protection Protocols" instituted under the first Trump Administration, the initial hearings might be held in Mexico if at all.
+Soon after taking office for a second term, Trump issued an executive order called GUARANTEEING THE STATES PROTECTION AGAINST INVASION that declared migration across the southern border to be an invasion, and cancelled all existing appointments.

 The hearing should last as long as is needed to present and hear all the evidence.
 The judge may issue a decision at the end of the hearing, or later.
 If it's a negative decision, the judge will issue an order of removal, which becomes final as soon as the allotted time for appeal is over.
 Negative decisions can be appealed to the Board of Immigration Appeals (B.I.A.) by either party, and then through the federal court system.